 All destination moorings offered by Parks Victoria are designed to be environmentally-friendly.
 Conventional swing moorings can lead to damage of the marine environment, when the chain drags along the seabed as the vessel moves about with wind and tidal influences.
 This destroys marine life and vegetation underneath.

 The design of environmentally-friendly swing moorings keeps components of the mooring off the seabed.
 By using a screw pin embedded in the seabed, a rotating swivel connection is attached to the anchor, with a floating rope leading to the top float buoy.

-For locations and more information refer to the Destination Moorings fact sheet (PDF) or Destination Moorings fact sheet - accessible version (DOC).
+For locations and more information refer to the Destination Moorings fact sheet (PDF).